llagerlof/MyLogPHP/README.md

 <h2>Want more features?
 I am listening!</h2>

-Create an issue in https://github.com/llagerlof/MyLogPHP/issues/new and add the label **enhancement**.
+Create an issue in https://github.com/llagerlof/MyLogPHP/issues/new and apply the label **feature request**.

 <h2>Quick start</h2>